Constraint-Aware Reinforcement Learning via Adaptive Action Scaling

-\textbf{Constrained RL Approaches.} Constrained RL methods integrate cost minimization into policy learning itself.
-Lagrangian-based algorithms~\cite{achiam2017constrained,ray2019benchmarking,stooke2020responsive} optimize dual formulation balancing rewards and costs, while budgeted RL approaches~\cite{sootla2022saute,sootla2022enhancing} include the remaining cost budget in the state representation, allowing the agent to adapt its behavior based on how much cost it can still afford.
-Risk-sensitive formulations, such as CVaR-CPO~\cite{zhang2024cvar}, enforce safety by constraining the conditional value-at-risk of cumulative costs, ensuring attention to costly violations.
-Reachability-based methods like RESPO~\cite{ganai2023iterative} estimate the probability of reaching safe regions and optimize policies to persistently satisfy constraints or recover when outside the feasible set.
-Constraint-Conditioned Policy Optimization~\cite{yao2023constraint} enables zero-shot generalization to unseen cost thresholds by conditioning the policy and value functions on constraint levels using a variational inference objective.
+\textbf{Constrained RL Approaches.} Lagrangian-based algorithms~\cite{achiam2017constrained,ray2019benchmarking,stooke2020responsive} optimize dual formulation balancing rewards and costs, while budgeted RL~\cite{sootla2022saute,sootla2022enhancing} include the remaining cost budget in the state representation, allowing the agent to adapt its behavior based on how much cost it can afford.
+Risk-sensitive formulations, such as CVaR-CPO~\cite{zhang2024cvar}, constrain the conditional value-at-risk of cumulative costs, ensuring attention to costly violations.
+Reachability-based methods like RESPO~\cite{ganai2023iterative} estimate the probability of reaching safe regions and optimize policies to satisfy constraints or recover when outside the feasible set.
 Bi-level optimization frameworks such as SRCPO~\cite{kim2024spectral} address the nonlinearity of risk measures by optimizing over dual variables, achieving strong constraint satisfaction in continuous control tasks.
-Safety Editor~\cite{yu2022towards} instead trains two separate Soft Actor-Critic (SAC)~\cite{haarnoja2018soft} agents: a utility maximizer and a safety editor that modifies unsafe actions, allowing it to fully overwrite the original action when necessary.

-Compared to these methods, our approach offers a lightweight, modular alternative: instead of embedding constraints into the policy loss, relying on delicate dual updates, or training a second actor to overwrite unsafe actions, we regulate actions externally using learned cost estimators.
+Safety Editor~\cite{yu2022towards} trains two Soft Actor-Critic (SAC)~\cite{haarnoja2018soft} agents: a utility maximizer and a safety editor that modifies unsafe actions, allowing it to fully overwrite the original action when necessary. \textbf{Compared }to these methods, our approach offers a lightweight, modular alternative: instead of embedding constraints into the policy loss, relying on delicate dual updates, or training a second actor to overwrite unsafe actions, we regulate actions externally using learned cost critics.
 This continuous scaling preserves exploration while enabling seamless integration into standard off-policy RL pipelines.